TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Methods

 \subsection{Curriculum and Alignment Protocol}

-We align \textsc{Time} via a staged, curriculum-based supervised fine-tuning (SFT) procedure on the \textbf{Qwen3} family at four sizes (32B, 14B, 8B, 4B).
-Training uses \textbf{QLoRA}~\citep{qlora} on a single \textbf{NVIDIA RTX Pro 6000 Blackwell (96GB)}.
-The objective is a \textbf{reasoning invocation policy}: emit \texttt{<think>} traces only when cues warrant them, keep traces brief and well-delimited, and allow re-triggering later in the same response if warranted.
+We train \textsc{Time} with a staged supervised fine-tuning (SFT) curriculum on the \textbf{Qwen3} family at four sizes (32B, 14B, 8B, 4B).
+The objective is to learn a \textbf{reasoning invocation policy}: emit \texttt{<think>} traces only when contextual cues warrant them, keep them brief and well-delimited, and allow re-triggering later within the same response.

+Qwen3 is a hybrid reasoner that already supports both explicit reasoning (via \texttt{<think>} blocks) and direct instruction-following without explicit reasoning traces.
+However, these behaviors are largely mode-bound: thinking mode produces long, front-loaded traces, while no-thinking mode suppresses them entirely.
+This makes Qwen3 a suitable starting point for learning a finer-grained policy over \emph{when} explicit reasoning should appear, rather than \emph{whether} it is enabled at all.

-\paragraph{Why Qwen3 and why curriculum.} Qwen3 is a strong hybrid reasoner, but it is mode-bound: thinking mode tends toward long, front-loaded \texttt{<think>} blocks, while no-thinking mode emits none.
-External toggles do not teach the model when to reason or where to place reasoning. \textsc{Time} targets a policy that is optional, brief, and reactive to cues such as uncertainty, instruction conflicts, and time gaps.
-Direct SFT onto the final behavior is unstable and often collapses back to templated or verbose traces, so we introduce prerequisites first and then consolidate with a small, high-entropy alignment set.
+Direct SFT onto the final behavior is unstable and tends to collapse back to verbose or templated traces.
+We therefore use a staged curriculum that first teaches structural prerequisites and then consolidates the target policy with a small, high-entropy alignment set.

-\paragraph{Shared configuration for Phases 1 to 3.} Phases 1 to 3 share a fixed recipe: LoRA rank 32 on projection layers ($\alpha = 32$, dropout $0.05$); AdamW-8bit with learning rate $2 \times 10^{-5}$ and linear decay; effective batch size 32; gradient checkpointing; and 3 epochs per phase.
-Each phase replays 25\% of prior data.
-About 5\% of samples include system prompts describing the protocol with varied wording.

-Synthetic data for the first three phases was generated using a template-guided process seeded by hand-curated examples on GPT-4o and Gemini 2.5 Flash, followed by automated sanity checks.
-The stylistic variety is intentionally narrow; these phases teach parsing of primitives, local placement of reasoning, and length control.